 On March 22nd and 23rd, 2018, the Information Needs Assessment Project Team visited Hanover College and conducted two of the methods (interviews and library mapping) in our toolkit.
+A total of 17 students and 6 faculty members participated in the study.
 You can view the report from that visit here: